-PSC 0291 EXPERIENTIAL LRNG IN INTL ORGANIZATIONS
+PSC 0291 - EXPERIENTIAL LRNG IN INTL ORGANIZATIONS Credits: 3

-Credits: 3 This course is designed to give students real world experience with an international organization.
+This course is designed to give students real world experience with an international organization.
 Students will obtain an internship with an international organization.
 Requirements: Registration for this course requires students to be coregistered for PSC 0265, International Organizations, or POI.
 Prerequisites: None.
 Offered: Upon rotation.

-PSC 0295 AMERICAN FOREIGN POLICY Credits: 3
+PSC 0295 - AMERICAN FOREIGN POLICY Credits: 3

 This course introduces students to the way that Americans make foreign policy and pays close attention to the uniqueness of the American method in comparison with other countries.
 Along the way, students will study contemporary American foreign policy issues related to trade, national security, and transnational problems like the HIV/AIDS epidemic or climate change.
 3 credits Requirements: None.

 Prerequisites: One social science course or POI.
-Offered: Upon rotation.

-TOPICS IN COMPARATIVE POLITICS Credits: 3
+PSC 0315 - TOPICS IN COMPARATIVE POLITICS Credits: 3

-At various times, the department of political science offers special courses on the domestic politics of foreign countries or regions (e.g. European Politics, Mexican Politics) or in special categories (e.g. Politics of the Developing World.)
+At various times, the department of

+political science offers special courses on the domestic politics of foreign countries or regions (e.g. European Politics, Mexican Politics) or in special categories (e.g. Politics of the Developing World.)
 Students may repeat this course if the specific topics covered are different.
 Requirements: None.

 Prerequisites: PSC 0281 or POI.
 Offered: Upon rotation.

-REPRESENTATIONS OF INTERNATIONAL RELATIONS: MEDIA, CULTURE, AND WAR Credits: 3
+PSC 0335 - REPRESENTATIONS OF INTERNATIONAL RELATIONS: MEDIA, CULTURE, AND WAR Credits: 3

 This course explores the relationship between media, culture, and international relations.
 Students will analyze how the media and culture represent and reproduce artifacts and rhetoric, in particular about self and other in conflict and war.
-Requirements: None.
-Prerequisites: None.
-Offered: Upon rotation.

-PSC 0350 RESEARCH IN POLITICAL SCIENCE Credits: 3
+PSC 0350 - RESEARCH IN POLITICAL SCIENCE